MLOpsGroup23/MLOps-Project/reports/README.md

 We configured experiments using .yaml files and hydra.
 The setup includes a model agnostic configuration with parameters pertaining to data loading and augmentations, the number of epochs, etc. Model specific configurations are also included and they contain the model class along with hyper parameters.

 To train a model locally of a particular architecture one would have to alter the config.yaml file specifying the architecture.
-Hereafter one would run “python train_model.py” in the project folder to train.
-Alternatively, running “make train” would achieve the same effect.
+Hereafter one would run `python train_model.py` in the project folder to train.
+Alternatively, running `$make train` would achieve the same effect.

+Further, we augmented our Docker training container to pass in arguments to Hydra when calling `docker run` - this made it possible to reuse a single Docker image for experimenting with different model architectures and hyperparameters, locally and in the cloud.

 ### Question 13